keyvan-amiri/PGTNet/README.md

 3. `train_val_test_ratio`: Training, validation, and test data ratio.
 By default, we use a 0.64-0.16-0.20 data split ratio.
 This means that we sort all traces based on the timestamps of their first events, and then use the first 64% for training set, the next 16% for validation set and the last 20% for test set.
 This is equivalent to holdout data split.
 Later, we will discuss how we can use cross-fold validation data split using training configuration files.
 4. A boolean attribute called `target_normalization`.
 When `target_normalization` is set to True (the default value), the target attribute is normalized based on the duration of the longest case, ensuring values fall within the range of zero to one.
 This normalization proved to be helpful because the target attribuite often has a highly skewed distribution.

-**The output for conversion step:** The resultant graph dataset will be saved in a seperate folder which is located in the **datasets** folder in the root directory for **GPS repository**.
-We will discuss the structure of the resultant graph dataset later.
+_The output for conversion step:_**** The resultant graph dataset will be saved in a seperate folder which is located in the **datasets** folder in the root directory for **GPS repository**.
+Each graph dataset is a [PyG data object](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html) and represents a set of event prefixes (each attributed directed graph corresponds to an event prefix: an unfinished business process instance).
+For each graph dataset, three separate files are generated for the training, validation, and test sets.
+These files are formatted as graph dataset objects compatible with PyTorch Geometric library.
+While our evaluation relies on cross-validation data split, we initially create separate graph dataset files for direct use in the holdout approach.
+Modifying data split approach can be easily done by using a variable called **split_mode** in the relevant training configuration file.

 Note that, Running the `GTconvertor.py` script produces several additional output files, including:
 1. Encoders: One-hot encoders for both case-level and event-level attributes, implemented using scikit-learn.
 2. Activity Classes Dictionary: A dictionary that defines activity classes.
 3. Filtered Cases: A list of case IDs for cases that do not have at least three events.